Policing, Safety, and Justice

 The anti-bail reform resolution stated, “no group is more vulnerable than the victims of crime, and a just society demands that crime victims should be recognized as key participants within the criminal justice system and be treated with dignity, fairness, and respect.”
 The emphasis on victims is misleading since punishing people based on their wealth doesn’t support victims of crime.
 If we are truly committed to protecting victims, suspected perpetrators with access to wealth and power will be treated the same as those without power.

-In Columbia County, Black residents have half the income of white residents.
-Over the past few years, we have seen an increase in the overall income of white residents however the poverty rates are increasing.
-There are more white residents and Black residents living in poverty.
-We need to do better to create economic opportunities, especially for people at the bottom.
+Our problems are bigger than policing.
+There are more residents—white and black— living in poverty.
+We have seen an increase in the overall income of white residents however the overall poverty rates are increasing.
+Black residents have half the income of white residents.
+We need to do better to create economic opportunities, for everyone.